somaproject/acqboard/docs/signalchain/signalchain.rst

-The resulting frequency response of the combined analog and digital filters are shown in figures blah, including zoomed-in passband and stopband performace.
+The resulting frequency response of the combined analog and digital filters are shown in figures blah, including zoomed-in passband and stopband performance.
 The frequency response following decimation is also shown, with the sum of the (imperfectly filtered) antialiased components highlighted.